 Sandra Lee Bartky

-Sandra Bartky is Professor emerita of Philosophy and Women's Studies at the University of Illinois, Chicago.
-Her work in philosophy of feminism has appeared in Social Theory and Practice, Hypatia and in several anthologies, including Feminism and Philosophy.
-She is the author of Femininity and Domination: Studies in the Phenomenology of Oppression and co-editor of Revaluing French Feminism: Essays on Difference, Agency and Culture.
-She has been awarded both the Silver Circle Teaching Award and the UIC Award for Excellence in Teaching.
+The late Sandra Lee Bartky was Professor Emerita of Philosophy and Women's Studies at the University of Illinois, Chicago.
+Her work in philosophy of feminism appeared in Social Theory and Practice, Hypatia and in several anthologies, including Feminism and Philosophy.
+She authored Femininity and Domination: Studies in the Phenomenology of Oppression and co-edited Revaluing French Feminism: Essays on Difference, Agency and Culture.
+She was awarded both the Silver Circle Teaching Award and the UIC Award for Excellence in Teaching.

 Seyla Benhabib is the Eugene Meyer Professor of Political Science and Philosophy at Yale University.
 She is the author of Critique, Norm and Utopia: A Study of the Normative Foundations of Critical Theory, Situating the Self: Gender, Community and Postmodernism in Contemporary Ethics (winner of the National Educational Association’s best book of the year award), The Reluctant Modernism of Hannah Arendt, The Claims of Culture: Equality and Diversity in the Global Era, and The Rights of Others: Aliens, Citizens and Residents, which won the Ralph Bunche award of the American Political Science Association and the North American Society for Social Philosophy award.

 Her papers are primarily comprised of correspondence, administrative records, course materials, and writings.
 Click here to view finding aid.